silverstripe/silverstripe-activedirectory/docs/en/developer.md

 	LDAPMemberSyncTask:
 	  destructive: true

-To configure when the job should re-run itself, set the `LDAPMemberSyncJob.regenerate.time` configuration.
+To configure when the job should re-run itself, set the `LDAPMemberSyncJob.regenerate_time` configuration.
 In this example, this configures the job to run every 8 hours:

 	LDAPMemberSyncJob: